www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/compatibility-portability-and-adaptability/2024-08-06-t42-establish-cell-api.md

         * [ ] Clean up existing configs.
             * [ ] What is `net.splitcells.website.Projects` used for?
             * [ ] Consider `net.splitcells.cin.WorldService`, which contains former working code.
-            * [ ] Consider `net.splitcells.martins.avots.distro.DevDistro`, which contains currently working code.
+            * [ ] Consider `net.splitcells.martins.avots.distro.DevDistroCell`, which contains currently working code.
         * [ ] Use GelDev as basis.
         * [ ] Do not block web server start via game.
 * [ ] Remove configuration code of any other way.